SomeRandoLameo/Re-Craft-3DS/README.md

 ### Credits
 - Core bits from [mclib](https://github.com/plushmonkey/mclib)
 - Engine bits from [craftus](https://github.com/Onixiya/craftus)
+- Audio & Other misc. bits from [QuickLime](https://github.com/syelan34/quicklime) (this may be used in the future)

 ### Licensing
 - All external snippets must respect their original licenses